2 vying to become Washington's next public lands chief

 Franz and McLaughlin both support more prescribed burning, selective thinning of forests and other proactive efforts to prevent the kind of catastrophic wildfires that devastated the state in 2014 and 2015.

 Franz said her two decades working on natural resources issues makes her well-suited for the job.
-As a former Bainbridge Island City Councilwoman and environmental attorney, she said she has worked collaboratively with diverse communities across much of the state, including on water rights in Kittitas County as well as with state legislators on the 2015 state transportation package.
+The former Bainbridge Island City Councilwoman and environmental attorney said she has worked collaboratively with diverse communities across much of the state, including on water rights in Kittitas County as well as with state legislators on the 2015 state transportation package.

-McLaughlin touts his leadership skills as a commander during the Navy.
-He has taught emergency management courses to first responders across state and said he's proud of initiating an effort to help preserve old growth forest in Puget Sound by naming it after a Navy forester.
+McLaughlin touts his leadership skills while in the Navy.
+He has taught emergency management courses to first responders and said he initiated an effort to help preserve old growth forest in Puget Sound by naming it after a Navy forester.
 Following the Carlton Complex fire in 2014 that destroyed hundreds of homes, McLaughlin helped with disaster relief efforts.

 "I believe government functions best when people are involved," said McLaughlin, who is founding president of Liberty Watch of Washington, a group that says it holds officials accountable to the U.S. and state constitutions.